iterative/dvc.org/content/docs/command-reference/metrics/remove.md

     persist: false
 ```

-As you can see, nothing has changed, except the `metric` field.
+As shown above, nothing has changed, except the `metric` field.
 And both files
 are still here:

 ```dvc